UsualDeveloper/PlainLogsToDbConverter/README.md

 ## Log matching patterns and structured log templates
 ### Matching pattern
 Pattern matching uses standard C# Regex class pattern syntaxt.
-One important thing to note is additional function assigned to named capture groups, which are used to extract values for specific fields.
-Groups captured using defined Regex pattern are matched by name with fields defined in structured log templates.
+It's important to note that names of the named capture groups defined in the pattern are used to extract values for specific fields.
 ### Structured log template
 When a match is found for specific named group, its name represents extracted field's name.
 The matched group name and value are then used to fill target structured log template in the appropriate place.

-## Features summary
+## Feature summary
-This is very early version of the project, features supported so far:
+Features supported so far:
  - converting text logs into structured information inserted into SQL database table
  - automatic table creation
  - automatic columns creation for each detected field mentioned in the structured templates